LagoVista/docs/GettingStarted.md

 Remember you are creating a reusable component, so it doesn't have to map 1:1 with your devices, in this step you just configure what you want to do and then map it to the devices at a later time.

+### Create your Pipeline

+To allow for maximum flexibiity and performance we have chosen a pipeline architecture to process messages.
+This allows you to use default modules where necessary, configure standard modules where you need to and even build a custom module where your needs dictate.
+The following is a typical chain of pipeline modules:

+1. [Listener](./PipelineModules/Listener.md) - A mechanism that listens to a port and protocol or subscribes to events or topics from an external server
+1. [Planner](./PipelineModules/Planner.md) - Examines message for a message id and device id, then plans out the rest of the route.
+1. [Sentinel](./PipelineModules/Sentinel.md) - Authenticates and potentially descrypts the message
+1. [Input Translator](./PipelineModules/InputTranslator.md) - Extract values from input message
+1. [Workflow](./PipelineModules/Workflow.md) - Performs any business logic and prepares output messages
+1. [Output Translator](./PipelineModules/OutputTranslator.md) - Converts outputs from the workflow back into a format the device can understand
+1. [Transmitter](./PipelineModules/Transmitter.md) - Send values back to the device, either directly or queueing thenm

+### Device Configuration

+Once you have created and configured the things that make up a complete solution you will assemble those in a [Device Configuration](./Devices/DeviceConfigurations.md).
+A device configuration consists of a [route](./Routes/Route.md) that includes all the messages from the [Sentinel](./PipelineModules/Sentinel.md) to the [Transmitter](./PipelineModules/Transmitter.md) and definitions of the message types that when found should trigger this [route](./Routes/Route.md).
+A device configuration can have many routes.

+### Assemble a Solution

+A [solution](./Solutions/Index.md) is a collection of [Device Confiugrations](./devices/DeviceConfigurations.md) that implements a specific set of services to manage a device.
+A solution can consist of many device configurations.
+In addition your solution needs to specify the [listeners](./PipelineModules/Listener.md) that will listen for messages from your devices.
+Finally a solution must include exactly one [planner](./PipelineModules/Planner.md) module to map the incoming messages to [routes](./Routes/Route.md).

+A solution is a complete spec that will listen for and process messages from a device.

+### Instance

+A solution describes how your application shold work, to make it do something, you need to deploy it as an instance.
+To deploy it you will need to select a [deployment confiugration](./Deployment/DeploymentConfiguration.md) that will determine the physical compute resources that will be allocated.
+You also need to specify a key that will be used to the domain name where you can access your listeners.